donbright/rust-lang-cheat-sheet/README.md

 "###;

 usize, isize              // this is the pointer size. used in loops, vector length, etc
+                          //Gives the guarantee to be always big enough to hold any pointer
+//32 bits computer : usize = u32 & 64 bits usize = u64

 const BILBOG: i32 = 10;         // constant
 static ORGOG: &str = "zormpf";  // static, global-ish variable